DingFabrik/rfiding-server/README.rst

 .. image:: https://img.shields.io/badge/release-1.0_alpha1-blue.svg
     :alt: 1.0_alpha1

-Rfiding is a project to restrict access to machines and doors in our hackerspace.
+Rfiding is a project to restrict access to machines and doors in a makerspace, hackerspace or open workshop.

-This project is the server part to communicate with rfiding clients.
+It was developed for use at Dingfabrik in cologne germany, but should be easily adaptable to other spaces.

-One implementation for a client can be found at [rfiding](https://github.com/DingFabrik/rfiding).
+Currently we are working towards a 1.0 release, which has the goal of being stable and having documentation regarding setup and usage in other spaces.